Vanilla-OS/Vib/docs/articles/en/use-modules.md

 ---
-Title: How to use Vib modules
+Title: How to Use Vib Modules
-Description: How to use predefined and custom modules in your Vib recipes.
+Description: Add built-in, nested, and custom modules to a Vib recipe.
-PublicationDate: 2024-02-13
+PublicationDate: 2026-08-24
 Listed: true
 Authors:
   - mirkobrombin